onebeyond/cuckoojs/packages/@guidesmiths/cuckoojs-schematics/src/nestjs-config/README.md

 schematics @onebeyond/cuckoojs-schematics:nestjs-config --directory=. --envVar=NODE_ENV
 ```

 This will generate a new NestJS module in `src/config` and the necessary `import`s to your `app.module.ts`.
+Your NestJS needs
+to have a `./src/app.module.ts` file.

 Within `src/config/env` we provide 5 different configurations by default that can be renamed or removed at will to fit
 your project's needs.